Re:Stupid

-Re:Stupid (stylized Re:STUPiD) is the fifth album by Japanese idol group BiS released through the independent label Tsubasa Records on February 22, 2017.
-The album is the second album released by the group after their reformation in 2016, and is the first album to feature the same lineup as the previous album.
-All of the album's tracks were released on Soundcloud and OTOTOY prior to the album's release, with the exception of "gives" which was released as a music video on YouTube.
+Re:Stupid (stylized as Re:STUPiD) is the fifth album by Japanese idol group Bis.
+It consists of ten tracks and was released through the independent label Tsubasa Records on February 22, 2017.
+It is the second album released by the group after their reformation in 2016, and is the first album to feature the same line-up as the previous album.